Skip Ribbon Commands

 Answer:

 It sounds like your daughter is testing her limits and seeing how far she can push you.
-As parents we cannot control our children; that is not our role.
-Often, the more we try the more we fail and are frustrated.
+As parents, we cannot control our children; that is not our role.
+Often, the more we try, the more we fail and are frustrated.

 You mentioned that you have spoken to your daughter about the consequences of sexual activity.
 That is great!
 Knowledge is power.
 She must be made aware of the risks involved with such behavior at an early age.
 This is a very important decision that your daughter is making.

 Rather than having her shut you out, you want to be a part of it.
-So instead of telling your daughter what she should not do, talk to her about what she should do.
+So instead of telling your daughter what she SHOULD NOT do, talk to her about what she SHOULD do.
 Talk to her about what it means to be in a healthy relationship.
 Hopefully she will start to assess whether or not her relationship resembles a healthy one and whether she is ready for this level of intensity.

 You cannot force her to make the right choices.
 But if you have established clear boundaries and she crosses them, then consequences need to be issued.
 Don’t give up thinking that there is nothing you can do.
 And don’t think that your consequences don’t matter to her.
 Continue to issue them.
 Let her know that you are the parent and this is part of your job.